 Glass Block Building Images: The Photography Students’ Eye

 November 16–December 5, 2015

 Digital Assist: Works from the Glassell Digital Department

 ► Have an idea for exhibition for the 2016–17 school year?
 Students can submit exhibition proposals for the Interspace Gallery.
 Applications are due June 1, 2016.
 Form & info

 Studio School Lectures

-In addition to the Core lecture series, the Glassell School of Art organizes two Studio School lecture series: the Naomi Turner True Lecture in the fall, which has featured artists such as Sean Scully and Eric Fischl, and the Booker-Lowe Lecture in the spring, with past speakers that include Karyn Olivier and Albert Paley.
-Lectures are free, open to the public, and usually paired with hands-on events with the guest and a small reception.
+In addition to the Core lecture series, the Glassell School of Art organizes two Studio School lecture series: the Naomi Turner True Lecture, which has featured artists such as John Alexander and Eric Fischl, and the Booker-Lowe Lecture, with past speakers that include Karyn Olivier and Albert Paley.
+These lectures are free, open to the public, and are usually paired with a small reception.

-The annual Studio School Student Sale is an outlet for students to sell work created over the course of the school year to an eager and enthusiastic public.
-The 2013 sale is a two-day event: Friday and Saturday, December 13 and 14.
+The annual Studio School Student Art Sale, held in December, is an outlet for students to sell work created over the course of the school year to an eager and enthusiastic public.

-Proceeds from the sale benefit students in two ways, with 75% from the sale of each object going back to the student and 25% going toward Glassell School scholarships.
+Proceeds benefit students in two ways: 75% from the sale of each object goes back to the student, and 25% goes toward Glassell School scholarships.